EarthScope/ispaq/README.md

 # ISPAQ - IRIS System for Portable Assessment of Quality

 ISPAQ is a Python client that allows seismic data scientists and instrumentation operators to run data quality metrics on their own workstation, using much of same code as used in IRIS's [MUSTANG](http://service.iris.edu/mustang/) data quality web service.
+It can be installed on Linux and macOS.

 Users have the ability to create personalized _preference files_ that list combinations of station specifiers and statistical metrics of interest, such that they can be run repeatedly over data from many different time periods.
 Alternatively, single station specifiers and metrics can be specified on the command line for simple runs or for use in shell scripting.

-ISPAQ offers the option for access to [FDSN Web Services](http://www.fdsn.org/webservices/) to get seismic data and metadata directly from selected data centers supporting the FDSN protocol.
-Users also have the option to read local [miniSEED](http://ds.iris.edu/ds/nodes/dmc/data/formats/seed/) files and metadata on their own workstations and construct on-the-spot data quality analyses on that data.
+ISPAQ offers the option for access to [FDSN Web Services](http://www.fdsn.org/webservices/) to retrieve seismic data and metadata directly from selected data centers supporting the FDSN protocol.
+Users also have theoption to read local [miniSEED](http://ds.iris.edu/ds/nodes/dmc/data/formats/seed/) files and metadata on their own workstations and construct on-the-spot data quality analyses on that data.

 Output is provided in CSV format for tabular metrics.
 In addition, Probability Density Functions (PDF) for single days can be plotted to PNG image files.

 The business logic for MUSTANG metrics is emulated through [ObsPy](https://github.com/obspy/obspy/wiki) and custom Python code and the core calculations are performed using the same R packages as used by MUSTANG.

 # Background